Skip to main content

 London, Upper Grosvenor Galleries, Cedric Morris Paintings, 14th April-14th May 1970, no.29 (as Mixed irises in Hispano-Mauresque vase, wrongly dated 1966); illus. on the cover

-This painting will be included in the forthcoming exhibition, Revealing Nature: The Art of Cedric Morris and Lett-Haines, from 6th July-3rd November 2024 at Gainsborough’s House, Sudbury.
+Sudbury, Suffolk, Gainsborough’s House, Revealing Nature: The Art of Cedric Morris and Lett-Haines, 6th July-3rd November 2024, no.24

 From 1940 Cedric Morris lived at Benton End, a rambling, sixteenth century house at Hadleigh in Suffolk, running the East Anglian School of Painting and Drawing with his partner Lett Haines.
 He also created an atmospheric garden, ‘painting with flowers’ in an informal but harmonious way: ‘A garden is either right or not right; I don’t know why’, he would say[1].